-Our business has been built on the foundations of thought leadership, ever since William Glass, Hans Schwacke and Helmuth Lederer - all pioneers in our industry - founded Glass’s, Schwacke and Eurotax.
+Our business has been built on the foundations of thought leadership, ever since William Glass, Hanns W. Schwacke and Helmuth H. Lederer - all pioneers in our industry - founded Glass’s, Schwacke and Eurotax.
 Their vision resulted in products that have remained at the forefront of European automotive business decision-making for almost a century.

 Today, Autovista Group – including the trusted brand names of Glass's, Schwacke and Eurotax - lead the field in providing best-in-class automotive data, thought-leading insights and unrivalled industry intelligence for the automotive sector.
 We combine our data with the expertise of our people to provide customers with highly accurate and effective market intelligence, enabling them to make the most profitable business decisions.

 1933 William Glass publishes “Glass's Guide to Car Values” for the first time.
 This publication quickly becomes the “Bible” of the UK motor trade.

 Hanns W. Schwacke applies the same simple and successful idea in Germany.
 His price list for used cars becomes the first of its kind in continental Europe.
 Parallel to this, Glass's enters the Australian market.
 Glass's launches used valuation guides for commercial vehicles and motorcycles in the UK.